Standard of Care

 Emily specializes in working with children, adolescents and their families with parenting and behavioral problems, childhood trauma, anxiety and depression, and developmental disabilities (Autism Spectrum Disorders).
 She especially enjoys helping parents to reduce their stress levels by teaching them positive parenting and behavior management techniques.

 Emily is a member of the Association for Play Therapy (APT), the Georgia Association for Play Therapy (GAPT) and is working to become a Registered Play Therapist (RPT).
 She is also an active member with The Licensed Professional Counselors Association of Georgia (LPCA).
 Emily can be reached at 770-971-9311 ext.
 1Download Client Paperwork (PDF) Back to the top

 Stacey Cohen is a licensed professional counselor and art educator with 18 years' experience in commercial and fine art, art education, and psychology.
 After graduating from the Fashion Institute of Technology in New York City, Stacey began a full time career as a commercial illustrator and decorative painter later to combine art education and her most current pursuit and interest in the healing arts.

 Stacey earned a Masters degree in professional counseling at Argosy University in 2005, intent on combining her passions for art, wellness, and personal growth.
 She specializes in utilizing art and expressive therapy as a therapeutic modality in conjunction with Humanistic psychology.
-Stacey's expertise includes working with people struggling with dual diagnosis and substance dependence, mood and thought disorders, depression, anxiety, ADD/ADHD, trauma/PTSD, life transitions, grief/loss, adult children of addicts, LGBTQ related issues, and spirituality for the adolescent and adult populations.
-Stacey works with individuals, couples, groups, and families in her practice.
+Stacey's expertise includes working with people struggling with dual diagnosis and substance dependence, mood and thought disorders, depression, anxiety, ADD/ADHD, trauma/PTSD, life transitions, grief/loss, adult children of addicts, LGBTQ related issues, and spirituality for the older adolescent, young adult, and adult populations.
+Stacey is currently taking new clients and works with individuals, couples, and families alike.
+Stacey has expanded her counseling modality to internet video counseling on a case by case basis for those traveling or away at school.